minimuutti/minimuutti.github.io/en/activation/index.md

 You should never help your dog with the tasks you’ve given to him, because when the dog figures something out by his self, it drains the energy.

-By clicking the small icons you’ll get to see the full posts with more images.
+You’ll get to see the full posts with more images by clicking the small icons.